riveromatias82/ai-content-workflow/README.md

-# 🚀 Fullstack Engineer Challenge – Music Licensing Workflow
+# 🚀 Fullstack Engineer Challenge – AI Content Workflow

-Welcome to the **Fullstack Engineer Challenge!** 🎸🎬
+Welcome to the **Fullstack Engineer Challenge!** 🤖📝
-In this challenge, you'll help the fictional company **ACME BROS PICTURES** build a system to manage the **music licensing process** for their movies.
+In this challenge, you'll help the fictional company **ACME GLOBAL MEDIA** build a system to manage the **content creation and review workflow** for their international campaigns — powered by **AI**.

 ## 🎯 Context

-Each movie scene can contain **multiple music tracks**, and each track requires licensing.
-The licensing process involves back-and-forth negotiations with rights holders (artists or labels), which makes tracking each license's progress essential.
+ACME GLOBAL MEDIA produces ads, micro-sites, and marketing materials in multiple languages.
+Traditionally, creating and translating this content is slow and error-prone.
+They want to experiment with **LLMs** to:

+- Generate initial content drafts (headlines, product descriptions, etc.).
+- Translate and localize content into multiple languages.
+- Extract structured data (keywords, tone, sentiment).
+- Keep a **review workflow** where humans can accept, edit, or reject AI suggestions.

-Your task is to create a simple system to:
+Your task is to build a simple system to:

-- Manage **tracks** for each movie scene.
-- Associate a **song** to each track, specifying its start and end time.
-- Track the **licensing status** of each song via a stateful workflow.
-- Provide a way for other users to **immediately see updates** in licensing status (real-time or near real-time visibility).
+- Manage **campaigns** (each with multiple content pieces).
+- Generate **AI-powered drafts** for a content piece using OpenAI or Anthropic.
+- Provide **translation/localization** suggestions via AI.
+- Track a **review state** (Draft → Suggested by AI → Reviewed → Approved/Rejected).
+- Show updates to all users in real-time.

 ## 📌 Requirements